 “Well, I guess we’ll just have to take a look and see,” Wade grinned in the dark.
 He ran across the lawn, and bounded up onto the back porch to wait by the door.

 His heart hammered in his chest.
-He paused, waited for a count of ten.
-Still no shouts of alarm of whistles from deputies or guards.
+He paused, and waited for a count of ten.
+Still no shouts of alarm or whistles from deputies or guards.

 How am I going to explain this to Tobias if he catches us?

-The thought flashed across Tobias’s mind.
+The thought flashed across Wade’s mind.
 He shrugged in the darkness.

 Guess I’ll just have to make sure they don’t catch me.